dirambora/Spring-Reactive-Guide/README.md

 Logging the sequence
     1. onSubscribe() – This is called when we subscribe to our stream.
     2. request(unbounded) – When we call subscribe, behind the scenes we’re creating a Subscription.
-This subscription requests elements from the stream.
-In this case, it defaults to unbounded, meaning it requests every single element available.
     3. onNext() – This is called on every single element.
     4. onComplete() – This is called last, after receiving the last element.
-There’s actually an onError() as well, which would be called if there’s an exception, but in this case, there isn’t.
+There’s
-    This is the flow laid out in the Subscriber interface as part of the Reactive Streams Specification.
-In reality, this is what’s been instantiated behind the scenes in our call to onSubscribe().
+    5. onError() which is called if there’s an exception,

  COMPARISON TO JAVA8 STREAMS
  The core difference is that Reactive is a push model, whereas the Java 8 Streams are a pull model.
 In a reactive approach, events are pushed to the subscribers as they come in.

 BACKPRESSURE
 Backpressure is when a downstream can tell an upstream to send it less